Continuous Integration and Load Testing

 If you don’t want to use the Loadster CLI or it’s unavailable on your platform, you can also run and observe tests with your HTTP client of choice.
 For this example, we’ll use curl.

-Making a POST to your scenario’s trigger will cause it to start the test:
+Making a POST to your scenario’s trigger will start the test:

 $ curl -X POST https://api.loadster.app/cloud/triggers/WsHDupkZEYkSD7bT